Susan Catania: Women's rights

+Other issues

 In January 1973, Catania introduced a bill that designated Martin Luther King Jr. Day as a state holiday.
-She was joined as sponsors by Washington (then a state representative) and Peggy Smith Martin, and the bill was signed in September of the same year by Governor Dan Walker.
+She was joined as sponsors by Harold Washington (a state representative at the time) and Peggy Smith Martin, and the bill was signed in September of the same year by Governor Dan Walker.
 Catania introduced gay rights bills as early as 1976, partnering with legislators Robert E. Mann and Leland H. Rayson.
+Activist Rick Garcia credited her for "open[ing] the door for other moderate Republicans to start to begin supporting basic civil rights for LGBTQ+ people".
 Catania and Elroy Sundquist, a fellow Republican in the House, also sponsored bills to prohibit discrimination based on sexual orientation.
 However, in 1977 the legislation was overwhelmingly defeated, with a vote of 38–114.
 In 1974, Catania was the first to sponsor the Freedom of Information Act.
 Chicago-based Democrats in the General Assembly often opposed freedom of information initiatives in the mid-1970s, referring the matters back to legislative committees to avoid consideration.
-Catania also sponsored the Crime Victim Compensation Act, which passed in 1973.
+She also sponsored the Crime Victim Compensation Act, which passed in 1973.
+Catania secured emergency state funding for Cook County Hospital and Provident Hospital, the latter effort which was co-sponsored with Harold Washington.
+She also sponsored gun control legislation, but those efforts failed.

-Catania encouraged voters to support Republican U.S. Senator Charles H. Percy.
-She also rallied constituents against Edward Hanrahan, the Democratic state's attorney for Cook County, for playing a controversial role in the killing of Black Panthers Fred Hampton and Mark Clark.
+Catania encouraged voters to support Republican Charles H. Percy for election as U.S. Senator from Illinois.
+She also encouraged constituents to protest against Edward Hanrahan, the Democratic state's attorney for Cook County, for his controversial role in the killing of Black Panthers Fred Hampton and Mark Clark.
 In 1980, Catania supported John B. Anderson during the Republican Party presidential primaries.
-Shortly after the 1980 presidential election, she criticized Ronald Reagan's military defense policies.
+Shortly after the 1980 presidential election, she criticized Ronald Reagan's military defense policies in an interview published by the Catholic progressive organization Call to Action.

-Cumulative voting was abolished by the Cutback Amendment in 1981, and Catania lost any chance to retain her seat in the House going forward.
-Throughout her tenure, she sponsored over 50 bills that became law, addressing topics that included domestic violence, child support, joint custody, school bus safety, grandparents' visitation rights, state income tax reform, and a rape shield law.